epage56/BikeFrameDesign/README.md

 # BikeFrameDesign
-Design of downhill mountain bike linkage.
-Using Multi-objective optimization.
+Design of downhill mountain bike suspension linkage using multi-objective optimization to take the guesswork out of suspension linkage design